 The Centre for Cognitive Therapy provides cognitive therapy services using a variety of modern strategies.
 In recent years, a number of approaches to cognitive therapy have emerged.
-Therapists at the CCT employ many strategies from these modern therapies including acceptance, mindfulness, the focus on meta-cognitions, positive psychology, and others.
-A full administration service is available and water, tea, and coffee are available to clients at every appointment.
+Therapists at the CCT employ many strategies from these modern therapies including acceptance, mindfulness, CBT-E, CBT-I, the focus on meta-cognitions, positive psychology, and others.
+A full administration service is available and water, tea and coffee are available to clients at every appointment.

 Both clinical research and basic research in cognitive science indicate that Cognitive Therapy is the most supported form of treatment for a variety of human problems.
 For depression, anxiety and eating disorders, cognitive therapy has been found to out perform medication.